Andy-set-studio/base-front-end-project/README.md

 **project**

+- **animations** - Add all your animations here and import in global.scss

 - **components** - Add all your reusable component partials here and import in global.scss

+- **helpers** - Add all your reusable helpers here and import in global.scss

 - **layouts** - Add major layout partials here and import in global.scss